GeorgeSchiro/GetCert2/README.md

     server (following each test).
 Setting this switch False will retain all previous log sessions on the client during testing.

+    Note: this switch is ignored when -UseStandAloneMode is True.

 -RetainNewCertAfterError=False

     Set this switch True to prevent removal of new certificates after errors.
 A new certificate should typically not persist after a failure.
-This prevents multiple versions of essentially the "same" cert from piling up.
+This prevents multiple versions of essentially the 'same' certificate from piling up.

     Note: this parameter will be removed from the profile after every run (whether used or not).
 If you need several uses, it might make more